Sandringham Harbour - Local Port Area Plan

 Focusing on the on-water elements, the for Sandringham Harbour aims to improve the safety and function of the responding to changing conditions and user confirm the community’s aspirations for a new Hampton Pier.
 The plan defines a safer entrance channel, proposes options for Hampton Pier, provides direction regarding the future of swing moorings and berths within the , and considers the needs of 'off the beach' boating users like the growing number of stand-up paddle board enthusiasts and kayakers.

 Local ports play an important role for businesses and local communities.
-A future ready plan will help guide Victorian Government investment priorities and provide a more sustainable approach to meeting economic, tourism and community needs.
+This future ready plan will help guide Victorian Government investment priorities and provide a more sustainable approach to meeting economic, tourism and community needs.

 Background research - harbour user focus group: September 2021 (complete)